 Taking the chance to walk through the town cemetery, I see families honoring ancestors by cleaning and adorning their shrines.
 Most of all it’s a holiday outing filled with laughter and music, a celebration where all things happen joyfully.

-Continue to follow my journey as I cross the peninsular divide to visit the Cape’s wilder side… Part 2
+Continue with my journey to visit the Cape’s wilder side: Part 2

 When you go: